Accounts linked to RPI

 Sadly the exact rules about what counts as 'UK-regulated', the links between institutions, and joint accounts make it more complex.
 For full info see the detailed Are Your Savings Safe? guide.

 For large savings, to keep it 100% safe, simply spread it in a number of accounts, not putting more than £85,000 in each.
-In fact consider spreading money even if you've under £85,000, as if you needed to claim compensation it takes time, which means you wouldn't have access to your cash.
+In fact consider spreading money even if you've under this amount, as if you needed to claim compensation it takes time, which means you wouldn't have access to your cash.
 See the get 100% safety section of the Savings Safety guide for full info.

 This guide and best buys